 Any hiking boot with a dialed-in fit doesn't let you just kick it off when you get back to the house.
 They have to be untied, you may have to unhook the top two lace hooks, and you might even need to loosen the laces.
-That said, the Oboz Bridger, once untied, opens up generously and is easy enough to slip on or off.
+That said, once untied, it opens up generously and is easy enough to slip on or off.

-At $185, this boot is in the middle price range of the hikers we tested.
+This boot is in the middle price range of the hikers we tested.
 With the excellent support, warmth, and traction it offers, it will not let you down on your winter adventures.
 It scored highly in all metrics and we feel it is worth the price.
-The Columbia Bugaboot IV is a less expensive boot that also performs well, but does not have the support, dialed-in footbeds, or coziness that the Bridger Insulated boot offers.
+It is best for ladies looking for a winter hiker that isn't too ugly or techy looking.

 The Oboz Bridger 7" Insulated Waterproof boot is an excellent winter hiking boot that easily became a favorite.
 While it is suited for cold backcountry adventures, it can certainly be used while walking the dog, shoveling snow and all the rest.
 It offers great warmth, breathability, and will allow you to tackle winter without a second thought.